 While submitting the paper the author (s) must give a declaration that “the article has not been published or sent for publication elsewhere”.

 Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
 Where there are others who have participated in certain substantive aspects of the research, they should be acknowledged as contributors.
 The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication with copyright letter duly signed and sent to the journal.

-Plagiarism is the use of others published and unpublished ideas or words or work presenting them as new and original.
-Self plagiarism can be overcome by proper citation of your own work.
-This can violates the copyright that has been assigned to the journal publishers.
+Plagiarism is the use of others’ published and unpublished ideas or words or work presenting them as new and original.
+Self-plagiarism can be overcome by proper citation of your own work.
+This can violate the copyright that has been assigned to the journal publishers.

-The Mintage Journal of Pharmaceutical and medical sciences follows highest standards of publication ethics and takes all possible measures against any publication malpractices.
-All authors submitting their works to the Mintage Journal of Pharmaceutical and Medical Sciences for publication as original articles attest that the submitted works represent their authors contributions and have not been plagiarized or copied or whole or in part from other works.
+The Mintage journal of pharmaceutical and medical sciences follows highest standards of publication ethics and takes all possible measures against any publication malpractices.
+All authors submitting their works to the Mintage journal of pharmaceutical and medical sciences for publication as original articles attest that the submitted works represent their authors’ contributions and have not been plagiarized or copied or in whole or in part from other works.